Shyan1943/pro2/README.md

     * Allow the shipper to search for the suitable sailing schedule
     * Allow the shipper to contact us
     * Allow Site Owner to improve the company brand

+### 2) SCOPE
+      US1.
+As a Site Owner, I want to upload my several excel files and it auto return in the sailing schedule platform, so that it can simplify our daily data entry and consolidation jobs.
+(SO1)
+      US2.
+As a Site Owner, I want to simplify and assist in shippers’ supply chain, so that we can grow together.
+(SO3) US3.
+As a shipper, I want to get the sailing schedule information easily within few click, so that I can finish my task as much as possible.
+(EU1)
+      US4.
+As a shipper, I want to have more choices on sailing schedule, so that I can get a closest sailing schedule to match my client’s ideal date.
+(EU2)
+      US5.
+As a shipper, I want to know about the company profile, so that I know Site Owner’s strength area, capabilities & reliable.
+(EU4)
+      US6.
+As a shipper, I want to send my booking request straight away through the platform, so that I no need to call anyone to get my booking done.
+(EU5)
+      US7.
+As a shipper, I want to print or download the sailing schedule, so that I can plan for my shipment and operation schedule especially bulk orders from client.
+(EU6)
+      US8.
+As a shipper, I want to have Site Owner contact details, so that I can get in touch with the them.
+(EU7)